Steven Bankole Rhodes: Judiciary

 One of the most famous and controversial cases brought before him was the trial of Heelas Ugokwe, a Nigerian postal worker, for the attempted assassination of colonial official H.M.
 Foot.

 Nnamdi Azikiwe, a political activist who would later serve as the president of Nigeria, is quoted as asking in response to the judgement:

 The judgment infuriated Dr. Azikiwe and his fellow Zikists, who had come to regard Heelas as a champion for Nigeria's liberation.

 Executive Council

 On 23 September 1942, King George VI gave directions for the appointment of Steven Bankole Rhodes, Esq. as a member of the Executive Council of Nigeria.

-Prior to this appointment, no African had participated directly in policy formulation at the central executive level.
 Before World War II, the educated elements - with a few exceptions - were excluded, not only from the central government, but also from the native administration of the country.

 The total exclusion of Nigerians from this policy-making body was one of the sharpest criticisms that the Nigerian political leaders leveled against the Legislative and Executive system of colonial administration in the period between the two world wars.